-Aside from medication, there are several strategies you can use to help reduce anxiety symptoms, from exercising to deep breathing.
+In many cases, medication is often required as a main course of treatment.
+However, there are several strategies you can also use to help reduce anxiety symptoms, from exercising to breathing techniques.

-Additionally, there are some foods you can eat that may help lower the severity of your symptoms, mostly due to their brain-boosting properties.
+Additionally, there are many foods you can eat that may help support brain function and lower the severity of your symptoms, mostly due to their brain-boosting properties.

-Here are 6 science-backed foods and beverages that may provide anxiety relief.
+Here are 9 science-backed foods and beverages that may help ease anxiety.

 Salmon may be beneficial for reducing anxiety.

-EPA and DHA may help regulate the neurotransmitters dopamine and serotonin, which can have calming and relaxing properties.
+These nutrients may help regulate the neurotransmitters dopamine and serotonin, which can have calming and relaxing properties (

-Consuming adequate amounts of EPA and DHA may also promote your brain’s ability to adapt to changes, allowing you to better handle stressors that trigger anxiety symptoms ().
+This may also support your brain’s ability to adapt to changes, allowing you to better handle stressors that trigger anxiety symptoms (

-In one study, men who ate Atlantic salmon three times per week for five months reported less anxiety than those who ate chicken, pork or beef.
-Moreover, they had improved anxiety-related symptoms, such as heart rate and heart rate variability ().
+In another study, males who ate Atlantic salmon 3 times per week for 5 months reported less anxiety than those who ate chicken, pork, or beef.
+Moreover, they had improved anxiety-related symptoms, such as heart rate and heart rate variability (